dpopkov/notes/angular4java/Angular 10 hands on dbd7fded6ff04f5aae6cf7d70334ca74/Module 3 - Building a real site (part2) ca1a0f5907cd4de5812c4524a00406b4.md

 }
 ```

 Unlike in the template forms way of working with forms, we don’t have the problem here of needing to create a copy of our room object.
 The form is completely disconnected from it.
 When we come to save the form we’ll need to extract the values form the FormGroup at that point.
-We do that in the *onSumbit()* method
+We do that in the *onSubmit()* method

 ### in room-edit.component.ts